dyarleniber/full-cycle/kubernetes/README.md

 ## Rollback

 When we update a deployment, k8s will create a new ReplicaSet, and will start creating new pods with the new configuration.
-But the old ReplicaSet will still be there, however, withoud any pods.
+But the old ReplicaSet will still be there, however, without any pods.
 So, it is possible to rollback to a previous version of the deployment.

 To rollback to the last version of the deployment, we can use the `kubectl rollout undo deployment <deployment-name>` command.